ivucica/go-tibia/README.md

 Code intended to be compiled into WASM and run in-browser.
 Loads spr, pic, dat, items.xml and otbm files, and can render the map using the compositor.

+Portion of the implementation is in HTML and CSS files in `datafiles/html`.
+It's currently a PWA: it'll cache spr, pic, dat etc offline.

 [Godoc documentation](https://godoc.org/badc0de.net/pkg/go-tibia/cmd/gotwebfe)

 ## itemprint